SBA Franchise Loans: Are They Right for Your Business?

 Even if your business has no financial history, you must have reliable numbers.
 This is because if you’re given a term loan or credit line, the lender wants to be confident that you will achieve financial viability.

 If you’re in the process of starting a new business, then SBA microloans may be your best option.
 On the other hand, if you’ve already established yourself as a franchise owner, then a SBA 7(a) loan will likely be able to satisfy your needs.

 These loans are available for up to $5 million and are relatively flexible.
 Typically, the interest rates range between 7.5 and 10 percent.
-Other SBA Loan Programs that may be useful for franchisees include SBA 504 Loans and SBA CAPLines.
+Other SBA loan options that may be useful for franchisees include SBA 504 Loans and SBA CAPLines.

-Variables such as liquidity, working capital levels, operating costs, and projected revenues will all be considered during the SBA loan application process.
-In addition to assuring the ender that your business is a for-profit company based in the U.S., you’ll also need to prove that you’ve invested some of your own equity.
-Also, you’ll need to prove that you’ve exhausted other financing options.
+In addition to assuring the lender that your business is a for-profit company based in the U.S., you’ll also need to prove that you’ve invested some of your own equity.
+You’ll also need to prove that you’ve exhausted other financing options.